districtr/districtr/docs/09deployment/headersredirects.md

 # Deploy Folder

 Under the Deploy Folder, there are a pair of files, `_headers` and `_redirects`, which helps us deploy districtr through Netlify just the way we like.
 These files were first written on Mon., Jul.
 22, 2019 by [@maxhully].
+We also write functions for netlify known as [lambdas]

 ## Headers